Skip to main content

 • SMO 1: Quality Assurance

-Under the Accounting and Financial Reporting Council Ordinance of 2021, the Accounting and Financial Reporting Council (AFRC) is responsible for all quality assurance (QA) review functions in Hong Kong S.A.R.
-The QA system in place is reported to be aligned with SMO 1 requirements.
+Under the Accounting and Financial Reporting Council Ordinance (Cap.
+588), the Accounting and Financial Reporting Council (AFRC) is responsible for all quality assurance (QA) review functions in Hong Kong Special Administrative Region (S.A.R.).
+The QA system in place is operational for all mandatory audits and is aligned with the requirements of SMO 1.

 Current Status: Sustain